-Word Origin for prone
+Word Origin and History for proner adj.

 pronus "bent forward, leaning forward, bent over," figuratively "inclined to, disposed," perhaps from adverbial form of pro- "before, for, instead of" (see pro-) + ending as in infernus, externus.
 Meaning "lying face-down" is first recorded 1570s.
 Literal and figurative senses both were in Latin; figurative is older in English.
 Related: Proneness.

-- Lying with the front or face downward.
+adj.
+Lying with the front or face downward.
+Having a tendency; inclined.

 Copyright © 2002, 2001, 1995 by Houghton Mifflin Company.
 Published by Houghton Mifflin Company.